kaitbobait/web_project_4/README.md

 **3**
 * (DONE)"About field 2 - 200 characters
 **4**
-* Use default error messages of the browser
+* (DONE)Use default error messages of the browser **5**
-**5**
-* Save button should be inactive if ANY field doesn't pass validation
+* (DONE)Save button should be inactive if ANY field doesn't pass validation

 ## Validate New Place Form
 **6**
-* BOTH fields required
+* (DONE)BOTH fields required
 **7**
-* "Title" field 2 - 30 characters
+* (DONE)"Title" field 2 - 30 characters
 **8**
-* "image url" field must contain a URL
+* (DONE)"image url" field must contain a URL
 **9**
-* Save button should be inactive if ANY field doesn't pass validation
+* (DONE)Save button should be inactive if ANY field doesn't pass validation

 ## Close Popup by Clicking Overlay
 **10**